DataDog/documentation/content/en/continuous_integration/setup_pipelines/gitlab.md

 After the integration is successfully configured, both [Pipelines][8] and [Pipeline Executions][9] pages will start populating with data after pipelines finish.

-Note that the Pipelines page shows data for only the default branch of each repository.
+**Note**: The Pipelines page shows data for only the default branch of each repository.

 ## Further reading